Unlimiter/put/README.md

 ![GIF demo](demo.gif)

 For a complete usage reference, see the file `USAGE.txt` or run `put -h`.
-For a quick refrence, see [the wiki](https://github.com/Unlimiter/put/wiki).
+For a quick reference, see [the wiki](https://github.com/Unlimiter/put/wiki).

 ## Contributing